 The Belfer Center for Science and International Affairs offers a fellowship program to support first and second year MPP students who choose the International and Global Affairs (IGA) policy area of concentration (PAC).
 This extra financial aid to a select number of IGA concentrators is intended to offset education expenses and permit students to choose initial employment that reflects their interests rather than the need to pay off education debts.
 Belfer IGA (BIGA) Student Fellows have the opportunity to participate in policy research in association with the Belfer Center for Science and International Affairs, HKS’s oldest and largest research center.
 After completing an information form over the summer, IGA then pairs students in the fall with a research project or program at the Belfer Center where they will observe and participate in policy research.
 These awards offer student the opportunity to spend five hours per week on research assistance to Belfer Center projects and programs, and provide a unique opportunity for mentorship by leading faculty and researchers.

 This fellowship is open to all two-year degree program candidates in the Master in Public Policy, Master in Public Administration, and Master in Public Administration/International development program.
 It provides full tuition for two years through the generous support of the Roy Family Student Support Fund.
-(If applicants are accepted to a joint degree program at Harvard Law School or Harvard Business School, the fellowship will cover the cost of their tuition and fees at the Kennedy School in pursuit of their MPP or MPA.
-The scholarship shall only be applied to their tuition for the Kennedy School and cannot be used as tuition payment for non-Harvard joint degree programs).
+This fellowship is not open to joint or concurrent degree candidates.

 To be eligible, applicants must have demonstrated an interest in environmental and energy issues, either through public or private sector work experience or through related entrepreneurial experience as an undergraduate.
 Successful applicants will also make a strong case that they intend to focus their studies at the HKS on environment or energy issues.
 Preference will be given to candidates with a demonstrated interest in public-private partnerships and market-oriented solutions to realize environmental or energy goals.
 The Roy Family Fellow will consult with Environment and Natural Resources Program faculty to assure that his or her curriculum choices will advance his or her understanding of and ability to contribute to environmental policy.